orionrobots/orionrobots.github.io/_posts/2010-01-19-the-lego-rcx-inside-and-out.md

 ## Low friction RCX rotation sensor

-### A simple way to build an additional RCX sensor from existing kit parts.
+### A simple way to build an additional RCX sensor from existing kit parts

 The RCX has an optional rotation sensor that could be bought for it, but they are now fairly difficult to get hold of.
 They also used a brushed contact based system for sensing, so could be prone to wear and introduce friction into your drive chain.
 On the positive side, the RCX could have its sensor ports set into a mode that would automatically count the revolutions based on the sensors encoding.